HarikalarKutusu/cv-tbox-split-maker/README.md

 - s1: Default splits in datasets, created by the current Common Voice CorporaCreator (-s 1 default option)
 - s99: Alternative splits created by the current Common Voice CorporaCreator with -s 99 option, taking up to 99 recordings per sentence, i.e. nearly the whole dataset.
-- v1: Alternative split created by "algorithm-v1.py".
+- v1: ("Voice First") Alternative split created by "algorithm-v1.py".
 This is a 80-10-10% (train-dev-test) splitting with 25-25-50% voice diversity (nearly) ensured.
-This algorithm has been suggested to Common Voice for being used as default splitting algorithm, with a report including a detailed analysis and some training results.
+This algorithm has been suggested to Common Voice Project for being used as default splitting algorithm, with a report including a detailed analysis and some training results.
+- vw: ("Voice first for Whisper") A version of v1 for better OpenAI Whisper fine-tuning, with 90-5-5% splits, keeping 25-25-50% diversity (only available for Whisper languages).
+- vx: ("Voice first for eXternal test") A version of v1 with 95-5-0% splits and 50-50-0% diversity, so no test split, where you can test your model against other datasets like Fleurs or Voxpopuli (only available for Fleurs & Voxpopuli languages).

 We will be releasing these data in the future, there are gigabytes of data...